What it's all about

 - The landscape and its industrial past will be more accessible, understood and enjoyed by more people

 - The future of the landscape and heritage will be safer and more sustainable

 The Landscape Conservation Action Plan is the strategy for this landscape – why it is important, how it is valued and the amazing stories it has to tell.
 It sets out an exciting mix of projects that will be delivered over the lifetime of the project and a plan for how the landscape will be cared for in the future.

 You can view and download (pdf 6.6Mb) Part 1 of this document here.

 The People Involved

 The project is managed by a team of 5 dedicated staff working from the North York Moors National Park Authority headquarters in Helmsley.

 An Executive and Partnership made up of local interest groups and organisations oversee and steer the project.
-Many of the people involved have worked hard for many years to make This Exploited Land of Iron a reality and the project has come not a moment too late, with many of the heritage structures now in a critical condition.
+Many of the people involved have worked hard for many years to make This Exploited Land a reality and the project has come not a moment too late, with many of the heritage structures now in a critical condition.